KabirSamsi/KabirSamsi/README.md

 - My interests lie in PL/compilers, algorithms, verified software engineering and combining them to create elegant systems.

-- With a background in full-stack development, I have more recently developed a fascination for programming language theory (PL), domain-specific languages (DSLs), and for exploring compilation between different languages.
-I also enjoy exploring algorithm design and verified software engineering.
+- My background is in fullstack development.
+Presently, I love exploring programming languages (PL), domain-specific languages (DSLs), and compilation between different languages.
+I also dabble in algorithm design and verified software engineering.
 I am always searching new for ways to combine PL, ML & SWE with areas ranging from music to ornithology!

 You can always reach me at <a href="mailto:samsikabir@gmail.com" target="_blank">samsikabir@gmail.com</a> or <a href="mailto:kas499@cornell.edu" target="_blank">kas499@cornell.edu</a>!
 Also feel free stop by my <a href="https://www.linkedin.com/in/kabir-samsi/" target="_blank">LinkedIn</a>.